chain4travel/camino-public-issues/README.md

 ## How to Report an Issue

 :no_entry_sign: For **SECURITY VULNERABILITIES**, please refer to the [SECURITY.md](SECURITY.md) file.
-For bug reports :beetle: or feature requests :sparkles: , follow the steps below.
+For bug reports :lady_beetle: or feature requests :sparkles: , follow the steps below.

 1. Navigate to the ["Issues"](https://github.com/chain4travel/camino-public-issues/issues) tab.
 2. Click on "New Issue".